narayana541996/Web-Page-Summarization/Readme.md

 2) Run the app.py file using python -m flask run to start the server and copy the address.

-Steps used for testing the API before installing the extension:

-3) If not installed, install live server plugin in VSCode.
-4) Once installed, click 'Go Live' which should be found close to the bottom right corner of the IDE.
-5) Run app.py with 'python -m flask run' command

 Steps to install the extension:

 Note: This assumes that the latest version of the Google Chrome (complies with manifest version 3) is already installed.